 Thesis and Final Examination.
 The thesis examination will be given after the thesis has been formally completed.
 This examination will be a defense of the doctoral thesis and a test of the candidate's knowledge in the specialized field of research.
-The format of the examination will be a public seminar presented by the candidate, with an open question period, followed by a private examination by the examining committee.
-The examining committee shall consist of at least four Caltech professorial faculty members, at least three of whom shall be from the Division of Engineering and Applied Science, and at least two of whom shall be mechanical engineering faculty members.
-One member of the committee shall be from outside the student's area of Ph.D. research.
-The student's adviser shall act as chair of the committee.
+The format of the examination can be chosen by the student, in consultation with his or her research adviser, from the following two options: (i) a public seminar presented by the candidate, with an open question period, followed by a private examination by the examining committee, or (ii) a private presentation to the examining committee followed by the examination, with a public seminar on another date.
+The examining committee shall consist of a minimum of four voting members, at least three of whom must be Caltech faculty, and at least two of whom must be faculty in mechanical and civil engineering.
+The thesis defense committee shall be chaired by a committee member who is not the student's adviser.

-A student majoring in another branch of engineering or another division of the Institute may, with the approval of the faculty in mechanical engineering and the faculty in his or her major field, elect mechanical engineering as a subject minor.
-The program of courses must differ markedly from the major subject of study or research, and must consist of at least 54 units of advanced work.
+A student majoring in another branch of engineering or another division of the Institute may, with the approval of the faculty in mechanical and civil engineering and the faculty in his or her major field, elect mechanical engineering as a subject minor.
+The program of courses must differ markedly from the major subject of study or research, and must consist of at least 54 units of advanced courses approved by the faculty in mechanical and civil engineering.